Students who have got a job and want to apply for a work permit

 - have an employment contract (if the employment contract is in a language other than English or Swedish, it must be translated.
 A copy of the original document must also be attached)

 - have a valid passport

-- have been offered terms of employment that are on par with those set by Swedish collective agreements or which are customary within the occupation or industry
+- have terms of employment that are at least on par with those set by Swedish collective agreements or which are customary within the occupation or industry

-- have been offered a salary that is on par with that set by Swedish collective agreements or which is customary within the occupation or industry
+- have a salary that is at least on par with that set by Swedish collective agreements or which is customary within the occupation or industry

-- have been offered a minimum salary of SEK 13,000 per month before taxes
+- have an employment to such an extent that the salary is at least SEK 13,000 per month before taxes

 - have an employer who intends to provide insurance covering health, life, employment and pension when you begins to work.